albar965/littlenavmap-manual/src/en/LOGBOOK.rst

 limited and does not provide enough information to fill all *Little Navmap* logbook fields.

-The imported logbook entries get a description containing ``Imported from X-Plane logbook X-Plane Pilot.txt`` which allows to search for the imported entries.
+The imported logbook entries get remarks  containing ``Imported from X-Plane logbook X-Plane Pilot.txt`` which allows to search for the imported entries.
 Use a pattern like ``*Imported from X-Plane logbook X-Plane Pilot.txt*`` in the description